 Here is the short bio...

-I moved on to be the Marketing Director at Carlingwood shopping centre, learned a lot there over the course of 14 years and now am dedicated to photography as a full time venture
+I moved on to be the Marketing Director at Carlingwood shopping centre, learned a lot there over the course of 14 years and now am dedicated to photography and design as a full time venture

 To me being a photographer is about creating the atmosphere that makes everyone feel comfortable being photographed.
 I do this by being prepared with a full selection of equipment, planning the day, wearing a suit & tie and by being polite and friendly while being attentive to the moments that need to be captured.